Fellowship Program | Infectious Diseases

 The Division of Infectious Diseases offers a highly competitive fellowship training program centered at Oregon Health and Science University (OHSU) and the Portland Veterans Hospital (PDX VA) with a successful track record placing trainees on academic, public health and private practice career paths.
 We currently offer 3 positions through the NRMP match.
 Our clinical experience is broad and robust, balancing complex patient care across diverse in- and outpatient settings with daily instruction and supervision by our teaching faculty.
 Specific areas of unique distinction in our training program and division are listed below.

 - Transplant Infectious Diseases: OHSU has active stem cell and solid organ transplant programs (liver, kidney, pancreas, heart) and the Portland VA is a regional transplant center for livers and kidneys.
-Our Division faculty includes 4 ID physicians with expertise in Transplant ID who staff a dedicated Transplant ID clinical service.
+Our Division faculty includes 5 ID physicians with expertise in Transplant ID who staff a dedicated Transplant ID clinical service.
 These faculty have roles in Transplant ID on a national level, staff fellows on the Transplant ID consult service, and mentor fellows in Transplant ID scholarly work.

 - Mycobacterial diseases: OHSU is a regional referral center for mycobacterial diseases.
 We have a cadre of ID physicians who are national leaders in non-tuberculous mycobacterial (NTM) diseases.
 These faculty staff and supervise fellows at the NTM outpatient clinic and mentor fellows in NTM scholarly work.
 OHSU’s mycobacterial group also collaborates with county health departments to manage most of the active tuberculosis (TB) cases in the Tri-County area and provides expert TB consultation to Oregon’s TB program.

 - ID/Substance Use Disorder (SUD): The intersection of SUD and ID is a critically important focus area in addressing the opioid epidemic.
 The OHSU ID Division has robust clinical, educational, and scholarly activities in this field.
 Our collaboration with OHSU’s inpatient Addiction Medicine program (IMPACT - Improving Addiction Care Team), a unique and nationally recognized SUD intervention and treatment program, has led to a novel and nationally presented multidisciplinary conference care model (OPTIONS-DC) which seeks to improve the care of individuals hospitalized with severe bacterial infections as complication of their substance use disorder.
-Similar collaborations have been established with OHSU outpatient Addiction Medicine programs.

 For questions regarding the OHSU Infectious Diseases Fellowship, please contact: